mgcth/mladen/content/posts/ifk-smhi.md

 ```

 This only gives us the 19 stations that are measuring
 global irradiance.
-To increase the spatial resolution,
+To increase the spatial resolution
 we could instead use the STRÅNG API which is a simulation
 model of the global irradiance.
 We can use it as